-The Four Percent Rule is known as the quantity a retiree should withdraw from their retirement account per year.
-It is meant to be a benchmark that provides individuals with a steady stream of income while maintaining an account balance that keeps income flowing.
+The Four Percent Rule is known as the percentage amount a retiree should withdraw from their retirement account per year.
+It is meant to be a benchmark that provides individuals with a steady set stream of income while allowing the invested balance to continue to grow throughout retirement.

 What are Financial Planners?